giomurru/foscam-ai/README.md

 static let pwd = "password"
 }
 ```
-3) Download the models for Gender, Age and Emotion classification and copy them in the Models folder located inside the repository's root directory.
+3) Download the models for Object detection, Gender, Age and Emotion classification and copy them in the Models folder located inside the repository's root directory.

 Age classification: